 Before you know it, the holidays will be here which means many of you may have house guests.
-Creating an inviting and comfortable guest room helps guest feel welcome and cared for and I’ve got some great printables below to help you do that!
+Creating an inviting and comfortable guest room helps guests feel welcome and cared for and I’ve got some great printables below to help you do that!

 It makes you feel good too!
 Knowing you put together a beautiful and comfortable space with all the essentials your traveling guest may need, helps you to relax, making you a better host.

 My printable contributor Michelle created helpful printables to make the job even easier with a special touch.

 10 Guest Room Essentials and Tips + Free Printable